 These conditions are are all known as “refractive errors” because they are all caused when light entering the eye is focused incorrectly, so that light does not focus precisely on the retina due to imperfections in the shape of the cornea or the eye.

 Eye correction has been with us for centuries.
-In the 13th century, the first record of eyeglasses being used to correct vision problems came in Italy.
+In the 13th century, the first record of eyeglasses being used to correct vision problems and restore 20/20 vision came in Italy.
 In the 19th and 20th centuries, contact lenses were invented.

-In the 20th century, advances in medicine, science, and technology converged to the point where using precise and controlled lasers, the cornea can literally be reshaped to allow the eye to once again refract light properly.
+In the 20th and 21st centuries, advances in medicine, science, and technology converged to the point where precise and controlled lasers are used to literally reshape the cornea, allowing the eye to once again refract light properly.
+LASIK can be used to treat myopia, hyperopia, and astigmatism.
+Click here to read how LASIK works.

-When choosing where to have laser eye surgery in New Jersey, be sure to select a LASIK center that uses the latest equipment and technology and whose eye surgeons have had years of experience performing successful LASIK.
-You can learn about some important considerations at our Is LASIK Right for Me? page.
+When choosing where to have laser eye surgery in New Jersey, be sure to select a LASIK center that uses the latest equipment and technology and whose eye surgeons have had years of experience performing successful LASIK eye surgery.